Return to Site Contents

 ABSTRACT

-The thesis: That symmetry and identity are operationally synonymous.
+The thesis: That the concept of symmetry and the concept of identity are operationally synonymous.
 The mathematical structure describing symmetry is group theory.
 Therefore this is also the structure for identity.

 The connection between symmetry and identity is uncovered via a metaphor which describes how group theory functions in its application to physical systems.
 The metaphor is sameness under altered scrutiny.
 We show that this phrase captures the underlying notion governing the mathematics.
 With it we build a verbal representation of how the theory functions in physics.
 In the process the connection between symmetry and identity emerges as do other aspects of the world view underlying physics.